3pnguyen/esp32-room-monitor/README.md

 <img width="1875" height="1337" alt="Schematic PNG" src="https://github.com/user-attachments/assets/743cee9b-19ec-4686-b6c2-3833eabdce51" />

-A lot of the GPIO pins are empty, so feel free to add more if you wish!
+* A lot of the GPIO pins are empty, so feel free to add more if you wish!
+* I don't have a PCB design of this.

 ## 📋 How to use this